keanulim123/opa-template/data/readme.md

-# This folder contains all of the data used for **Insert Name Here** OPA Analysis.
+# This folder contains the processed data files used for **Insert Name Here** OPA Analysis.

-## Original Data
-These are the original data files for **insert name here** OPA Analysis

-1. _example.csv_ : Original data from ... in csv format

-2. _example.xlsx_:  Data file idential to _example.csv_, except that it has been formatted for Excel

 ## Analysis Data
 These are processed data files used to generate the results in "insert name here" OPA Analysis